nitad54448/win10-installer-yappari-v5-2023/README.md

 Copy the listed parameters to all datasets.
 Useful for bulk fitting.

 ### Save active exp datasets ###
 This command allows you to save the *active* experimental data, that means the selected ones, to a single file in a specific format.
 The format is three columns separated by tabs, with frequency in Hz, Zr, and Zi.
 This is useful for simulating impedance spectra for a given model.
+All the datasets will be saved in a single file, each data susequenntly added, with its name, to the same file.

 ### Save active calc datasets ###
 This command allows you to save the *active* calculated data to a file in a three columns format.